 Base: I initially used Bob Marley as illustration, so let us carry on with him.
 Bob Marley was a musician, but there isn’t only one type of music; there are different genres.
 The rastaman in spite of being a multi-instrumentalist and having the voice and skills to venture into different genres opted for reggae music – reggae was his base.
 He focused on this genre, was known for this genre, and succeeded in this genre.
 I will tell you another musician from African who was young and good, but many in the world never knew him because as far as I am concerned, he had no base.
 If he had, in my opinion, he would have won a Grammy Award.
 When TuFace came out with the song, “African Queen,” it was a blast.
-One day, while conducting a research in a recycling centre in High Wycombe, United Kingdom, I heard that song blasting from a car that zoomed pass me.
+One day, while conducting a research in a recycling centre in High Wycombe, United Kingdom, I heard that song blasting from a car that zoomed past me.
 When I bent to look who it was, it was one white English girl playing that song.
 And I said to myself, “why didn’t this boy focus on that style of music rather than trying to input other genres.
 If he had, he would have been a world household name.”

 You need a base, and that base must suit your uniqueness and passion.
 A footballer doesn’t play every position.
 You can’t be a striker and a defender at the same time.
 Know your role; establish yourself based on your unique role!

 When I started blogging, I made a decision that my base is strategic motivation, but many times, I have been tempted to move base especially when I have access to certain gossip stories that will go viral on the internet.
 My resolve to stick to my original intention even if it isn’t as popular as entertainment has kept me going.
 Before the story of the turmoil between the popular African preacher Chris Oyakhilome and the wife Anita made the internet, I was one of the first to hear it and was encouraged to blog it but after many days of talking to myself, I made a decision not to.
-Reason: I don’t blog about gossip; I motivate, and there wasn’t any motivation that someone’s marriage was heading for a doom.
-I have chosen my base and will continue with that base!
+Reason – I don’t blog about gossip; I motivate, and there wasn’t any motivation that someone’s marriage was heading for a doom.
+I have chosen my base and will continue with it.

-Stability: it is one thing to find direction and it is another to be stable in that direction.
+Stability: it is one thing to find a direction and it is another to be stable in it.
 Stability needs a balance; having a balance requires equity, and not lopsidedness.
 Running with one leg doesn’t make you stable because you are designed to use two legs.
 To make your talent stable, you need various factorial inputs like having the right skills and characters, working hard, making sacrifices and many more.
 Stability doesn’t come because you have a dream; dream is fictional but work is physical.
 The only dreams that made it to the shelf came from consistent hard work, and if yours must also make it, you must get up and work daily.

 Wait: a new brand has a lot of painful waiting to do before becoming a household name; it is work while you wait.
 It is promotion while you wait.
 And it is a lot of giveaways while you wait.
 Take this on board; not everyone will take your giveaways because many don’t trust it.
-Sometimes, while on the tube or national rail stations, I see some people giving away free items like drinks, body lotions, deodorants, etc, and I noticed that in spite of being free, some people walk pass without accepting them.
+Sometimes, while on the tube or national rail stations, I see some people give away free items like drinks, body lotions, deodorants, etc, and I notice that in spite of being free, some people walk pass without accepting them.
 For the fact they are free does not mean that it didn’t cost a lot to make them.
-Those who made them may have taken some loans from the banks, but those who walk by don’t care as some drop those products in the bin after collecting them.
+Those who made them may have taken some loans from the banks, but those who walk by don’t care, as some drop those items in the bins after collecting them.
 It is the consistency of a good producer that makes him wait until his efforts make gains.
 You’ll have to wait if your eyes are on the future.
 Your wait depends on what you want; whether you’re just living for today or tomorrow.